 For a state that loves tubing its prolific lakes in the summertime, it makes sense that Michigan folks cruise the slopes in a similar fashion when the snow falls, too.
 Propelling down a snowy slope in an air-filled donut might sound nuts, but at these Northern Michigan resorts, parks and ski areas, it’s downright exhilarating—plus with supervision and professionally built courses, it’s a thrill made for family fun.
-Wherever your snow boots take you, don’t forget to dress in warm clothes, with a hat, goggles, gloves and snow pants.
-And a helmet never hurts.
+Wherever your snow boots take you, don’t forget to dress in warm clothes, with a hat, goggles, gloves, snow pants, and a helmet.
 For a thrilling winter adventure, add snow tubing to your vacation or weekend agenda at these local hills.

 (Need an excuse to come Up North?
 Check out these gorgeous outdoor winter getaways.)